Feature Selection: A Data Perspective: Introduction

-According to the availability of label information, feature selection algorithms can be broadly classified as supervised, unsupervised and semi-supervised methods.
+According to the availability of supervision (such as class labels in classification problems), feature selection can be broadly classified as supervised, unsupervised and semi-supervised methods.

-\paragraph{Supervised Feature Selection}\mbox{}\\ Supervised feature selection is generally designed for classification or regression problems.
-It aims to select a subset of features that are able to discriminate samples from different classes.
-With the existence of class labels, the feature relevance is usually assessed via its correlation with class labels.
-A general framework of supervised feature selection is illustrated in Figure~\ref{fig:ClassificationFramework}.
-The training phase of the classification highly depends on feature selection.
-After splitting the data into training and testing sets, classifiers are trained based on a subset of features selected by supervised feature selection.
-Note that the feature selection phase can either be independent of learning algorithms (filter methods), or it may iteratively take advantage of the learning performance of a classifier to assess the quality of selected features (wrapper methods).
-Finally, the trained classifier predicts class labels of samples in the test set on the selected features.
+Supervised feature selection is generally designed for classification or regression problems.
+It aims to select a subset of features that are able to discriminate samples from different classes (classification) or to approximate the regression targets (regression).
+With supervision information, feature relevance is usually assessed via its correlation with the class labels or the regression target.
+The training phase highly depends on the selected features: after splitting the data into training and testing sets, classifiers or regression models are trained based on a subset of features selected by supervised feature selection.
+Note that the feature selection phase can be independent of the learning algorithms (filter methods); or it may iteratively take advantage of the learning performance of a classifier or a regression model to assess the quality of selected features so far (wrapper methods); or make use of the intrinsic structure of a learning algorithm to embed feature selection into the underlying model (embedded methods).
+Finally, the trained classifier or regression model predicts class labels or regression targets of unseen samples in the test set with the selected features.
+In the following context, for supervised methods, we mainly focus on classification problems, and use label information, supervision information interchangeably.